marmil03/Two-Stage-Bootloader/README.md

 # Two-Stage Bootloader
-Two stage bootloader that can jump to x86 kernel.
+Two stage bootloader that can jump to an x86 kernel. \
 First stage contains initial setup and is used only for jumping to second stage. \
 Second stage contains all other initialization neccessary to enable a long jump to x86 kernel. \
 Some operations performed in second stage are: \
 enabling A20 line, seting up Global Descriptor Table (GDT), enabling protected mode and final jump to the kernel \